CardiacModelling/fitting-notebooks/ion-currents-2/README.md

     - Interpreting the results

 4. Fitting to different protocols

+In this part of the tutorial we look at some more voltage protocols we might wish to simulate, and discuss the methods most appropriate to each one.

+    - Step protocols and HH models
+    - Step protocols and Markov models
     - Multiple protocols: Repeat, and combine
     - Sine wave: modify the model?
     - AP signal: use data clamp